 15. She began attending law school this fall

-Tiffany will soon be even closer to some members of the first family.
-According to Time, Tiffany Trump started attending Georgetown Law School in the fall of 2017.
-She will be the first of her siblings to attend law school.
+Tiffany is now even closer to some members of the first family.
+According to Time, Tiffany Trump started attending Georgetown Law School in fall 2017.
+She’s the first of her siblings to attend law school.